Developer-Mike/obsidian-advanced-canvas/README.md

 </a>

 <img src="https://img.shields.io/endpoint?url=https://wakapi.by-mika.dev/api/compat/shields/v1/mika.dev/interval:any/project:obsidian-advanced-canvas&label=Time%20Spent&style=flat&colorA=f4efe7&colorB=ff5e5b" alt="Time Spent" width="200"/>

+## Terminology
+- **Canvas**: The canvas view is the view in which nodes and edges are displayed.
+- **Node**: A node is a single element in a canvas that can contain text, files, or links.
+(Some people also call it *card* or *element* - but please always use **node**.)
+  - **Text Node**: A text node is a node that contains text.
+  - **File Node**: A file node is a node that contains a link to another file.
+  - **Group Node**: A group node is a node that contains other nodes.
+  - **Link Node**: A link node is a node that displays a website.
+- **Edge**: An edge is a connection between two nodes in a canvas.
+It can be used to represent relationships or connections between different elements.
+(Please always use **edge** instead of *arrow* to avoid confusion with the edge arrow.)
+  - **Edge Path**: The edge path is just the line that connects two nodes in a canvas.
+  - **Edge Arrow**: The edge arrow is the arrow at the end (or start) of an edge that indicates the direction of the connection.
+- **Popup Menu**: The popup menu is the horizontal menu that is visible if one or more canvas elements (nodes or edges) are selected.
+- **Context Menu**: The context menu is menu that is visible if you right-click in a canvas view.
+- **Control Menu**: The control menu is the vertical menu that is visible in the top right corner of a canvas view.
+- **Card Menu**: The card menu is the horizontal menu at the bottom of the canvas view where you can find options to create new nodes.

 ## Standardized Format
 Compatible with the [JSON Canvas](https://github.com/obsidianmd/jsoncanvas) format, the [Advanced JSON Canvas](https://github.com/Developer-Mike/obsidian-advanced-canvas/blob/main/assets/formats/advanced-json-canvas/README.md) format takes it a step further by adding more features and flexibility.
 The Advanced JSON Canvas format was introduced to provide longevity, readability, interoperability, and extensibility for canvases created with Advanced Canvas.